volkamerlab/kissim_app/notebooks/fingerprints/README.md

 ### Investigate and remove spatial outliers

-Let's take a look at all structures that contain residues (CA atoms) with a distance to the `kissim` subpocket centers below/above a certain minimum/maximum cutoff.
+We take a look at all structures that contain residues (CA atoms) with a distance to the `kissim` subpocket centers below/above a certain minimum/maximum cutoff.

 This allows us to identify outlier structures that we want to exclude from our dataset.